-Best self-employed mortgage deals
+Best self employed mortgage deals

-• Get a wide range of fixed, tracker or offset options
+Get a wide range of fixed, tracker or offset options

-• Get deals from lenders who understand complex incomes
+Get deals from lenders who understand complex incomes

-• L&C mortgage advisers can help to get your paperwork in order
+L&C mortgage advisers can help to get your paperwork in order

-Your self-employed mortgage
+Your self employed mortgage

-Being self-employed doesn’t mean you can’t get a mortgage - it just means lenders might want a bit more detail.
+Being self employed doesn’t mean you can’t get a mortgage - it just means lenders might want a bit more detail.

 Whether you’re a sole trader, contractor or run a limited company, we can help you find the best self-employed mortgage deals and guide you through the process from start to finish.

-What is a self-employed mortgage?
+What is a self employed mortgage?

 There’s no special “self-employed mortgage” product, it just means applying for a standard mortgage while working for yourself.
 For the purposes of a self-employed mortgage, lenders will usually class you as self-employed if you own more than 20% to 25% of a business, and that business serves as your main source of income.

 The key difference is how lenders check your income.
-Instead of payslips, they’ll usually ask for your accounts, tax returns or SA302 forms.
+Instead of payslips, they’ll usually ask for your accounts, tax returns and SA302 forms.
 They want to see that your income is reliable, even if it goes up and down.

 Whether you’re looking for a fixed rate, tracker, offset or interest-only mortgage, there are plenty of deals out there that suit self-employed borrowers.

-Why choose a self-employed mortgage?
+Why choose a self employed mortgage?

-A self-employed mortgage is designed to take your full income into account - even if it comes from different sources.
+A self-employed mortgage is designed to take your full income into account, even if it comes from different sources.
 That includes:

-• Sole traders using net profits
+- Sole traders using net profits

-• Limited company directors (salary + dividends)
+- Limited company directors (salary + dividends)

-• Contractors with short or rolling contracts
+- Contractors with short or rolling contracts

-• Freelancers with multiple clients
+- Freelancers with multiple clients

 The main benefits are:

-• Access to a wide range of mortgage deals
+- Access to a wide range of mortgage deals

-• Specialist lenders who understand self-employed income
+- Specialist lenders who understand self-employed income

-• Flexible documentation requirements (with the right advice)
+- Flexible documentation requirements (with the right advice)

-How self-employed mortgages work
+How self employed mortgages work

 Lenders will want to know:

-• How much you earn
+- How much you earn

-• How stable your income is
+- How stable your income is

-• What your outgoings are
+- What your outgoings are

-• How long you’ve been trading
+- How long you’ve been trading

 Lenders generally prefer that your accounts have been prepared by a registered accountant.
 If you have less than two years’ accounts, you should still prepare as much as you can with proof of your earnings and upcoming contracts, as well as your accounts for the last year.
-Not all lenders require two years of earnings for you to qualify for a mortgage, so you may still be able to secure a good deal even if you’re recently self-employed.

-• SA302 forms or tax year overviews
+- SA302 forms and tax year overviews

-• Full accounts (ideally from a chartered accountant)
+- Full accounts (ideally from a chartered accountant)

-• Bank statements
+- Bank statements

-• Details of regular work or contracts
+- Details of regular work or contracts

-Who can get a self-employed mortgage?
+Who can get a self employed mortgage?

 If you’ve been self-employed for at least 12 months and can prove your income, you’ve got options.
 You’ll usually need:

-• A good credit history
+- A good credit history

-• A deposit (the more the better)
+- A deposit (the more the better)

-• Accurate, up-to-date financial records
+- Accurate, up-to-date financial records

 Limited company directors might need to show both salary and dividends or even retained profits depending on the lender.
 Contractors may be asked to show daily or hourly rates, plus contract history.